 You’ll feel the effects of proper air sealing and insulation throughout your home pretty quickly.
 Here are the three biggest things you’ll notice:

-1. Your home will feel amazing inside.
+1. Your home will feel so much better inside.

-Everyone knows drafty houses are uncomfortable, but they don’t have to be a normal part of day-to-day living.
+Everyone knows drafty houses are uncomfortable, but they don’t have to be a normal part of daily living.
 You can love your home and make it feel like new again.
 You’ll also improve your indoor air quality, too.

 2. Your heating bill will go down.